loaaan/Write-Up/Sherlock/Campfire/campfire.md

 ## Task 1

 > Analyzing Domain Controller Security Logs, can you confirm the date & time when the kerberoasting activity occurred?

+htb gives us a hint to search for the event ID 4769, but why? this event generates every time Key Distribution Center gets a Kerberos Ticket Granting Service ticket request. so we now that someone wanted to have access to a service, and looking closely on the event, I can see which service was targeted

 ![time](./img/time%20hour.png)

 ## Task 2